 The ages of the people on board normally span from 16 to 65 years of age, and it is very rare that there won’t be more people of your same age range in your trip.

-In any case, we also use the generational diversity as a valuable tool, not only to make everyone feel integrated but also because is great to learn, work and make friends with people of ages different to yours.
+We also use the generational diversity as a valuable tool, not only to make everyone feel integrated but also because it is great to learn, work and make friends with people of ages different to yours.

 How is the day-to-day life on board?

 FOR TRIPS IN LEVELS 1, 2 AND 3:

 You'll embark the ship.
 Once everyone is on board, a member of the crew will make a welcome speech to explain the basics of the trip.
 Then we will set sail.

 During the trip, you can walk around the deck, sit in any of the sitting areas around the deck, and mingle with other passengers and with the crew on board.